margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I saw why people want to #MakeAmericaGreatAgain, but it has always been great and will always be great.

 ## Letting It Go ##
-I never wanted to let him, her go
+I never wanted to let this situation go
-He/she was so close to home
+Everything felt so close to home
 I had prayed for so long
-I prayed for the wrong thing
-I learned to pray to love her and him
-And I let it go

-In finding the beauty all around
-I let it go
+But I let it go and moved on
-I entered a new day and opened my heart again
-No one can steal my heart

 ## It Starts At the Port ##
 It starts at the port.